microelement-cn/chat-test/README.md

-# go-test
+# chat-test
-# this is a go-test project
+# this is a chat server and a chat client.